About dynamic zones

 Dynamic zones allow you to define network perimeters based on location, IP address type, and autonomous system number (ASN).

 A location is defined as either a country or a country and region.
 If a country is included without a region, the entire country is considered.
 You can specify a single location, multiple locations, or no location for a dynamic zone.
 If no location is defined for a dynamic zone, all locations are considered to be within that dynamic zone.
-A single dynamic zone cannot include two locations that contain each other, such as US and California, US.
+A single dynamic zone can't include two locations that contain each other, such as US and California, US.

 Continents are not intended to be used as region definitions.
 The Europe (EU) and Asia/Pacific (AP) codes are only used if you have not selected a specific country code.
 If you want to include all of the countries in Europe or in Asia/Pacific, you should choose all of those countries individually.
 If you choose Europe or Asia/Pacific and do not specify individual countries, only requests from countries that do not have a designated country code are returned as a match by the geolocation provider.
 Used alone, Europe and Asia/Pacific are treated as generic codes for undesignated regions rather than inclusive of the countries they contain.

 Locations are determined based on the IP of the request using MaxMind as the geolocation provider.
 For issues with location accuracy or information about how country and region codes are used, see MaxMind and GeoIP Legacy Codes.
 Some examples of valid locations are: